zigzap/zap/README.md

 ## Most FAQ:

 ### Zap uses the latest stable zig release (0.1@.0) for a reason.
 So you don't have to keep up with frequent breaking changes.
 It's an "LTS feature".
-If you want to use zig master, use the `zig-0.13.0` branch (coming soon) but be aware that I don't provide `build.zig.zon` snippets or tagged releases for it for the time being.
+If you want to use zig master, use the `zig-master` branch (coming soon) but be aware that I don't provide `build.zig.zon` snippets or tagged releases for it for the time being.
 If you know what you are doing, that shouldn't stop you from using it with zig master though.

 - Q: **Where is the API documentation?**
     - A: Docs are a work in progress.
 You can check them out [here](https://zigzap.org/zap).
     - A: Run `zig build run-docserver` to serve them locally.
 - Q: **Zap doesn't build with Zig master?**
-    - A: See the 0.13.0 branch (soon).
+    - A: See the zig-master branch (soon).
 An example of how to use it is [here](https://github.com/zigzap/hello-0.13.0).
-Please note that the 0.13.0 branch is not the official master branch of ZAP.
+Please note that the zig-master branch is not the official master branch of ZAP.
 Yet.
 Until zig 0.13.0 is released.
 - Q: **Does ZAP work on Windows?**
     - A: No. This is due to the underlying facil.io C library.
 Future versions of facil.io might support Windows but there is no timeline yet.
 Your best options